Kopernik Observatory & Science Center: Public programs

-The Observatory holds public events every Friday evening, but due to changing seasonal sunsets times the Observatory adjusts its program starting times; March–May at 8:00pm, June–July at 8:30pm, August–November at 8:00pm, December–February at 7:00pm.
+The Observatory holds public events every Friday evening, but due to changing seasonal sunsets times the Observatory adjusts its program starting times; March–May at 8:00 pm, June–July at 8:30 pm, August–November at 8:00 pm, December–February at 7:00 pm.
 Friday evening topics include Optical Astronomy, Radio Astronomy, Technology, and related subjects.

 There are a number of special events that are held throughout the year.

 Winter Star Party

 The annual Winter Star Party, held since 2006, is usually on the last Saturday in January.
-Doors open at 6pm and programs are held regardless of sky conditions.
+Doors open at 6 pm and programs are held regardless of sky conditions.
 There are typically several speakers on various astronomy topics or brave the cold and see winter constellations, along with the Moon, Jupiter, the Orion Nebula, and much more through the Observatory's large telescopes.

 RocketFest

 The RocketFest has been held every June since 2008.
-Rocket building workshops will run every 3 hours starting at 9 a.m. and ending at 6 p.m.
+Rocket building workshops will run every 3 hours starting at 9 a.m. and ending at 6 pm.
 Assistance is available to help assemble the model rocket, prepare the engine, and launch the rocket.
 Reservations are necessary to hold a place in one of the workshops and to pre-order the type of rocket including Standard rockets (A- or B-powered), suitable for younger children and beginning rocket builders, and Advanced rockets (D-powered) have stronger engines and are appropriate for those with more experience.